kamil-rudnicki/knowledge-base-for-startups/README.md

 ## Marketing

+* Companies must embrace bold marketing tactics from the beginning in order to break through all the industry noise
 * [Give somehting for free, than sell](http://nathanbarry.com/best-marketing-method/)
 * [Content marketing, not PR](http://onstartups.com/tabid/3339/bid/93468/Our-PR-Stinks-Here-s-What-Your-Startup-Can-Learn-From-It.aspx)
 * Having real marketing plan, how to reach customers is essential.